What better way to mark the 225th anniversary of Mozart’s death than to buy the most comprehensive collection of his works ever available.

 In addition, there will be two books, one of which is a new biography, and five portraits.

-A new “K Book”is also being presented, including the new numbering of the latest edition of the Köchel catalogue.
+A new “K Book” is also being presented, including the new numbering of the latest edition of the Köchel catalog.

-The box set, which weighs 14 kilograms, will be available internationally on 28 October.
+The box set, which weighs 14 kilograms.
 You can find detailed information about the content of the CDs here.